 Or the Grafenberg Spot.
 This is a small, highly sensitive area located 5-8 cm (2-3 inches) inside the vagina, on the front or upper wall.
 Named after its discoverer, a German gynaecologist called Ernst Grafenberg, it is sometimes romantically referred to as the Goddess Spot.
 Research into the nature of the female orgasm, carried out in the 1940s, led to the discovery that the female’s urethral tube, that lies on top of the vagina, is surrounded by erectile tissue similar to that found in the male penis.
 When the female becomes sexually aroused, this tissue starts to swell.
 In the G-spot zone this expansion rebults in a small patch of the vaginal wall protruding into the vaginal canal.
 It is this raised patch that is, according to Grafenberg, ‘a primary erotic zone, perhaps more important than the clitoris.’
 He explains that its significance was lost when the ‘missionary position’ became a dominant feature of human sexual behaviour.
 Other sexual positions are far more efficient at stimulating this erogenous zone and therefore at achieving vaginal orgasms.

 The G-Spot.
 The Grafenberg Spot, the Goddess Spot, or the She-Spot.
-The G-Spot lives within or on the top edge of the female prostate/A-Spot (noted by its rippled, ridgy texture) about an inch or so inside the vagina, on the anterior wall.
-Ryan can press on the G-Spot and A-Spot at the same time, which has caused me to uncontrollably squirt.
+The G-Spot lives within or on the top edge of the female prostate/A-Spot (noted by its rippled, ridgy texture) about an inch or so inside the vagina, on the anterior wall. my husband can press on the G-Spot and A-Spot at the same time, which has caused me to uncontrollably squirt.
 My liquid was not clear or yellow, but instead a bit thicker and somewhat milky.
 It gushed out of my body, and I had never seen that color fluid flow out of my body in all my years.
 It definitely wasn’t urine.
-However, for me, this is very rare and it takes a lot of pressure from Ryan, doing almost like a forklift motion with his fingers inside me to create this ejaculation.
+However, for me, this is very rare and it takes a lot of pressure from my husband, doing almost like a forklift motion with his fingers inside me to create this ejaculation.